 My policy requires all members of this organization to conduct themselves in a manner that is professional at all times.
 No member of the Pacific Submarine Force may engage in hazing or consent to acts of hazing being committed upon them.
 Hazing is contrary to our Core Values of Honor, Courage and Commitment.
 Adherence to Core Values by our Sailors and Civilians is central to our Pacific Submarine Force’s ability to meet our global mission.
 These values have served us well during war and peacetime.

-Per SECNAVlNST 1610.2A, hazing is defined as any conduct whereby a military member or members, regardless of service or rank, without proper authority causes another military member or members, regardless of service or rank, to suffer or be exposed to any activity which is cruel, abusive, humiliating, oppressive, demeaning, or harmful.
-Soliciting or coercing another to perpetrate any such activity is also considered hazing.
-Hazing does not need to involve physical contact among or between military members; it can be verbal or psychological.
-Actual or implied consent to acts of hazing does not eliminate the culpability of the perpetrator.
+Hazing is defined as conduct whereby a military member or members, regardless of service or rank, without proper authority causes another military member or members, regardless of service or rank, to suffer or be exposed to any activity which is cruel, abusive, humiliating, oppressive, demeaning, or harmful.
+Inappropriate behavior or abuse, whether physical or emotional, will not be permitted.
+In particular, hazing will not be tolerated during training evolutions or ceremonies that commemorate the proud traditions of the Naval Service.

 Hazing can include, but is not limited to, the following: playing abusive or ridiculous tricks; threatening or offering violence or bodily harm to another; striking; branding; taping; tattooing; shaving; greasing; painting; requiring excessive physical exercise beyond what is required to meet standards; pinning; tacking on; blood wings; or forcing or requiring the consumption of food, alcohol, drugs, or any other substance.